MicrosoftDocs/edge-developer/microsoft-edge/hosting/chakra-hosting/jsobjecttoinspectable-function.md

 manager: "jken"
 ---
 # JsObjectToInspectable Function
-Unwraps a JavaScript object to an `IInspectable` pointer
+Unwraps a JavaScript object to an `IInspectable` pointer.

 ## Syntax